 Student Wellbeing Activities

-IMC has several activities on campus to promote a healthy wellbeing and facilitate a positive student’s life cycle.
+IMC holds several activities on campus to promote a healthy wellbeing and facilitate a positive student’s life cycle.
 In 2019 Student organised several mental health-related activities, such as International Day of Happiness, R U OK Day and International Mental Health Month.

-Individual Counselling Services
+Individual Counselling Services are also available

 IMC Student Services provide a free and confidential counselling service.
 Our counsellor can help students adjust to their new environment, deal effectively with difficult personal situations and advocate on behalf of students.